AdobeDocs/campaign.en/help/v8/send/create-templates.md

 level: Beginner
 exl-id: 3a4de36e-ba24-49ec-8113-f32f12c8ecdd
 ---
-# Work with delivery template{#work-with-delivery-template}
+# Work with delivery template {#work-with-delivery-template}

-Use delivery templates to standardize the creative look and feel, in order to be quicker in executing and launching campaigns.
+Each delivery is created based on a template.
+Built-in templates are available for each channel.
+You can customize them to apply the same settings to a set of deliveries.

-A template can include:
+A template includes:

-* Typologies
+* Typology rules
 * Sender and reply-to addresses
 * Basic [personalization blocks](../send/personalization-blocks.md)
 * Links to [mirror pages](../send/mirror-page.md) and unsubscription links